section-engineering-education/engineering-education/content/articles/build-a-messaging-api-using-twilio-api-and-expressjs/index.md

  - url: /engineering-education/build-a-messaging-api-using-twilio's-api-and-express.js/hero.jpg
    alt: Build a Messaging API Using Twilio's API and Express
 ---
+Twilio has several APIs that allow you to send and receive a high volume of SMS messages anywhere in the world.
+Once you register a Twilio phone number, you can use the APIs to manage outbound and inbound messages.
 <!-- more -->
-### Introduction
-Twilio has a couple of APIs that allow you to send and receive a high volume of SMS messages anywhere in the world.
-Once you get your registered Twilio phone number, you can use the APIs to manage outbound messages (“sending”) and inbound messages (“receiving”).

 In this article, you will learn how to send SMS messages using the Twilio API with Node.js and Express and save the sent messages in a MongoDB database.

-We'll build an API to create contacts for users, send SMS to user-saved contact more like an example phonebook and save sent messages by a user using the Express framework in Nodejs.
+We'll build an API to create contacts for users, send SMS to user-saved contact more like an example phonebook and save sent messages using the Express framework in Nodejs.

 If you want to send and receive messages with Facebook Messenger, Viber, or WhatsApp, you can do that as well with Twilo’s Message API but our focus in this article is on sending SMS messages using the third-party Twilio message API.

 You can extend the application we're building here to reply to incoming SMS messages or include more complex, interactive elements and give you a head start building autoresponders for your SMS needs, depending on your needs.

 ### Briefly about Twilio and its Message API

-Twilio is a customer engagement platform used by a whole lot of businesses and millions of developers worldwide to build unique and personalized experiences for their respective customers.
+Twilio is a customer engagement platform used by a whole lot of businesses and millions of developers worldwide to build unique and personalized experiences for their customers.

 Twilio's Programmable SMS API helps you add robust messaging capabilities to your applications.
 Using this REST API, you can send and receive SMS messages, track the delivery of sent messages, schedule SMS messages to send at a later time, and retrieve and modify message history.

 ### Prerequisites

-* Nodejs
+To follow along, you need:

+- Node.js
-* Npm or Yarn
+- Npm or Yarn
-* Code Editor (E.g. VsCode)
+- Code Editor (E.g. VsCode)
-* Twilio account
+- Twilio account
-* A knowledge of Expressjs
+- Knowledge of Express.js

-### Getting Started
+### Getting started

-If you don’t have Node.js installed just head on to the official [Node.js website](https://nodejs.org/en/) to get Nodejs on your Pc.
-Once you install Nodejs, you will automatically have npm installed and then you can head over to [Twilio](https://www.twilio.com/try-twilio) now to get an account in less than a minute.
+If you don’t have Node.js installed, head on to the official [Node.js website](https://nodejs.org/en/) to download Node.js on your PC.
+Once you install Node.js, you will automatically have npm installed and then you can head over to [Twilio](https://www.twilio.com/try-twilio) to create an account.

 Set up a Node server that provides the API for sending a message and the API structure